 That’s the primary reason to get them.
 Have you ever been on a noisy treadmill?
 It’s a nasty bit of business.

 Nobody has fun on a noisy treadmill.
 These were popularized in two places: apartment buildings, and overcrowded gyms.

-While these aren’t miracle items, they can reduce a ton of noise because of the way rubber (the primary material used in treadmill mats) absorbs shock and sounds.
+While these aren’t miracle items, the best treadmill mat can reduce a ton of noise because of the way rubber (the primary material used in treadmill mats) absorbs shock and sounds.

 - Use the Treadmill Barefoot: Quite simply, this reduced the impact on the treadmill.
 Skin is softer than the rubber and textile of your running shoes.
 This isn’t the most comfortable option, but it’s a way to reduce additional noise.
 You’ll be amazed at just how much notice your shoes were making versus what the treadmill was making.